Metropolis-nexus/metropolis.nexus/Terms of Service.md

 We may suspend your access to the Services only for cause, unless due to circumstances beyond our control.
 We will give you a termination notice if the circumstances is within our control.
 Upon termination or suspension, your right to use the Services will immediately cease.

 ## 9. Miscellaneous
 These Terms constitute the entire agreement between you and Thien (Tommy) Tran regarding the Services.
 If any provision is found unenforceable, the remaining provisions shall remain in full effect.
-Our failure to enforce any right or provision shall not constitute a waiver.If you have questions about these Terms, please contact us at tommy@metropolis.nexus.By using Metropolis Nexus, you acknowledge that you have read, understood, and agree to these Terms.
+Our failure to enforce any right or provision shall not constitute a waiver.If you have questions about these Terms, please contact us at tommy@metropolis.nexus.

+By using Metropolis Nexus, you acknowledge that you have read, understood, and agree to these Terms.